khanfarabi/Word2Vec_Application_2/README.md

 # Outcome

 In this application, we have checked with the phrase more than one words.
 For example the input phrase is "poor story. not fascinating ".
 The phrase clearly depicts the negative sentiment.
 All the words in the phrase are not exressing the sentiment, therfore we have extracted the keywords.
 In this regard, we have used BERT.
 We have used Word2Vec to have the embeddings of the keywords.
 We have extracted the closely related words of the key words based on the cosine similarity.
+Using BERT the key words in the phrase are:

+fascinating, story,  poor.

+So the closest words of the keywords are:

+fascinating:  ['screenplay', 'davalos', 'solonitsyn', 'selby', 'sander', 'lejla', 'armstrong', 'fjkdfa', 'travolta', 'aoki', 'unkind', 'louisiana', 'hunter', 'bush', 'enbom', 'california', 'horroryearbook', 'solter', 'canada', 'entertainer']

+story:  ['story', 'begin', 'jessica', 'show', 'mcdermott', 'cameo', 'film', 'comedy', 'saphirjd', 'awful', 'roloff', 'flick', 'unkind', 'sorbonne', 'brandy', 'passable', 'injustice', 'fenton', 'beautiful', 'value']

+poor:  ['poor', 'sander', 'horroryearbook', 'merk', 'travolta', 'none', 'anar', 'text', 'sidney', 'selby', 'virgin', 'locoformovies', 'armstrong', 'blanc', 'screenplay', 'html', 'nelson', 'culp', 'fjkdfa', 'gould']

 # Packages Need to be Installed